 1) The Perfect Beachfront Vacation

 Plenty of sunshine and warm weather welcome tourists at nearly every beach along the southwestern coast of Sri Lanka in January.
 These include the beaches at Bentota, Galle, Mirissa, Weligama and Tangalle.
-Party and ring in the New Year one of these highly sought-after beaches.
-One can also enjoy a plethora of water sports, such as surfing, snorkelling, whale watching and windsurfing at these towns, especially in Weligama and Mirissa.
+Party and ring in the New Year, one of these highly sought-after beaches.
+One can also enjoy a plethora of water sports, such as surfing, snorkeling, whale watching, and windsurfing, in these towns, especially in Weligama and Mirissa.

 2) Trekking in Adam’s Peak

 A popular pilgrimage site in the country, January is a great time to climb Adam’s Peak.
-The mostly clear weather, coupled with illuminated trails facilitate a more leisurely ascent to the top.
+The mostly clear weather, coupled with illuminated trails, facilitates a more leisurely ascent to the top.
 The food stalls along the path are also open at this time.
-Keep in mind that this is also the pilgrimage season so that the trails might be a tad busy during the weekend and poya (full moon days).
+Keep in mind that this is also the pilgrimage season so the trails might be a tad busy during the weekend and poya (full moon days).

 3) Safaris at the National Parks